facile-it/facile-it.github.io/content/blog/eng/careful-with-that-constant-developer.md

 # Namespace constants

-But instead, imagine you need to work in a [namespace context](https://www.php.net/manual/en/language.namespaces.basics.php) somehow.
+But instead, let's say you need to work in a [namespace context](https://www.php.net/manual/en/language.namespaces.basics.php) somehow.
 What are you allowed to do?
 For sure, something like that

 ```php
 <?php